hpssjellis/maker100-xiaoML-kit/2026-README.md

 <br><br><br>
 ## IoT part of the in-person course using the XiaoEsp32s3-sense
-Note: soldered headers not needed (this part of the course could be done earlier) Students are encouraged to work ahead of the class.
+Students are encouraged to work ahead of the class.

 | Topic | Example Code| Video | Instructions |